RetroZelda/photo-display/README.md

 Connect a Raspberry Pi to an Immich Server to display an album on an Inky Impression display

 ## Running
-make sure you have imagemagick installed on your pi
+make sure you have SPI enabled on your pi.
+To enable it run `sudo raspi-config` and find it in "Interface Options"

 **./setup.sh install** - to install